 |Seek and encourage means to draw down carbon from the atmosphere into carbon sinks.|

 |Promote forms of clean energy, including new and emerging technologies.|

 |Build relationships and collaborations with like-minded groups to promote our goals.|

 ECA Current Priorities

-- Support passage of HR 763-The Energy Innovation and Carbon Dividend Act.
+- Educate and advocate for pricing carbon such as Energy Innovation and Carbon Dividend Act.